-INTERNAL REVENUE CODE SECTION 162(M)
+INTERNAL REVENUE CODE SECTION 162(m)

 Section 162(m) of the Internal Revenue Code generally disallows a federal income tax deduction to a public company for compensation paid in excess of \$1 million in any taxable year to the corporation's chief executive officer or any of its other named executive officers in the proxy statement.
-Based on current compensation levels and the present structure of the Company's compensation programs, the Company believes that the annual compensation paid to its executive officers will not exceed or otherwise be subject to the deduction limitation, other than with the possible exception of the nonqualified executive stock options granted in 1993, 1998 and 2001 and the nonqualified stock options granted under the 1999 Omnibus Plan.
-Depending upon the number of options exercised by an executive officer in a particular year and the value of the underlying shares at that time, exercise of the 1993, 1998 or 2001 nonqualified executive stock options or the nonqualified options granted under the
+Based on past compensation levels and the present structure of the Company's compensation programs, the annual compensation paid to the Company's executive officers has not exceeded or otherwise been subject to the deduction limitation, other than with the possible exception of the nonqualified executive stock options granted in 1993, 1998 and 2001 and the nonqualified stock options granted under the 1999 Omnibus Plan.
+Depending upon the number of options exercised by an executive officer in a particular year and the value of the underlying shares at that time, exercise of the 1993, 1998 or 2001 nonqualified executive stock options or the nonqualified options granted under the 1999 Omnibus Plan could result in the individual's annual compensation exceeding the \$1 million deduction limitation.
+For fiscal 2002, a portion of Mr. Rose's compensation from salary and bonus exceeded the \$1 million deduction limitation.

-1999 Omnibus Plan could result in the individual's annual compensation exceeding the \$1 million deduction limitation.
+COMPENSATION COMMITTEE

-COMPENSATION COMMITTEE ROBERT DAVIDOFF LEE FISHER ALEXANDER SCHWARTZ, JR.
+ROBERT DAVIDOFF LEE FISHER